Anger is like drinking poison and expecting the other person to die.

 Causes: Anger is an automatic response to an insult.
 It is often triggered when a person’s ego or self-respect is hurt and he feels insulted, cheated, humiliated, misguided, disregarded, ill-treated, betrayed or by-passed.

 Anger originates when one’s expectation from others are not fulfilled.
 We are unable to see on own weaknesses, and so focus on others’ mistakes.
 We can say anger is a pressure cooker-like effect of an insult.

-Features: Feeling of anger is evident on face, showing unusual redness – flushing, usually with a frowning look and red staring eyes.
+Features: Feeling of anger is evident on the face, showing unusual redness – flushing, usually with a frowning look and red staring eyes.
 Anger is evident as body language.
-Anger causes tachycardia, hypertension (increased pulse), Tachyapnoea (fast breathing) with sweating and goose skin.
+Anger causes tachycardia, hypertension (increased pulse), Tachypnoea (fast breathing) with sweating and goose skin.
 Speech becomes explosive and saliva trickles.
 Anger can lead to heart attacks, brain haemorrhage and even death.
-Person becomes restless, uneasy and feels discommended with loss of peace.
+A person becomes restless, uneasy and feels discommended with loss of peace.

 Anger can be (A) Passive and (B) Aggressive, and it is important what is the kind you’re dealing with.

 - (A) Passive anger has dispassion.
-(Not reacting to others’ anger, looking unconcerned), evasiveness (not arguing back), defeatism, secreative behaviour (Silent treatment or avoiding eye contact) or self -blame.
+(Not reacting to others’ anger, looking unconcerned), evasiveness (not arguing back), defeatism, secretive behaviour (Silent treatment or avoiding eye contact) or self -blame.